ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SQL Reference.md

 This statement is used to create a database user and specify the user's name, password, and tablespace access privileges.

+*IF NOT EXISTS*

+If the IF NOT EXISTS clause is used, the user will be created only if there is no existing user with the same name.
+If a user with the same name already exists, the CREATE statement will execute without any name duplication error, and the existing user will remain unaffected.

 *user_name*

 This is used to specify the name of the user to create.
 The user name must be unique in the database.
 Refer to “Rules for Object Names” in Chapter 2 for more information on specifying names.